K² Adversarial Context Demo: Multimodal Threat Intelligence Case Study

 K² ships scoped threat context to your adversarial generator.

 Adversarial generators need scoped, current, traceable context.
 K² is the knowledge layer that supplies it.
-This case study shows how an existing generator can retrieve threat patterns, policy boundaries, target-system context, and past-finding precedent with citations on every fact and lineage on every generated test plan.
+This case study shows how an existing generator can retrieve threat patterns, policy boundaries, target-system context, and past-finding precedent with citations on every fact and lineage on every evaluation-plan row.

 K² connects adversarial generators to scoped, cited threat context.